 - Lutein + zeaxanthin – 2125 µg

-Zucchini is relatively safe for guinea pigs, and there aren’t many risks for them except the following:
+Zucchini is relatively safe for guinea pigs.
+There aren’t many risks for them except the following:

-Some guinea pigs tend to be allergic to certain fruits and vegetables, and this is where you should be careful.
-In case you notice anything unusual with your pet when feeding it zucchini, it is advisable to stop the feeding process and provide sufficient water to the guinea pig.
-Allergic symptoms are usually diarrhea or vomiting.
-If the symptoms get worse, visit a qualified vet for medical advice.
+Some guinea pigs tend to be allergic to certain fruits and vegetables.
+This is where you should be careful.
+In case you notice anything unusual with your pet when feeding zucchini, it is advisable to stop the feeding process and provide the guinea pig with sufficient water.

-If you feed too much zucchini to guinea pigs, there is the possibility of forming bladder stones because of calcium content in zucchini.
+If you feed too much zucchini to guinea pigs, there is a possibility of forming bladder stones because of the calcium content in zucchini.
 Calcium is good for guinea pigs but only in small amounts, so it’s important to feed guinea pigs with foods that are low in calcium.

 Diarrhea and Stomach Problems

-There is also one another risk of feeding guinea pigs with too much zucchini.
-If they have any food in excess they will get diarrhea and stomach problems.
-Guinea pigs have a very sensitive digestive system and they sometimes don’t know when to stop eating.
-In short, huge amounts of zucchini can lead to diarrhea, vomiting, or gases in guinea pigs.
+There is also another risk of feeding guinea pigs with too much zucchini.
+If they have any food in excess, they will get diarrhea and stomach problems.

 Serving Size and Frequency of Zucchini for Guinea Pigs

-Now you know guinea pigs can eat zucchini, naturally with some risks, it’s important to know how to feed zucchini to guinea pigs, can guinea pigs eat zucchini every day and how large should the serving sizes be.
+Now, you know guinea pigs can eat zucchini, and naturally, with some risks.
+Moreover, it’s important to know how to feed zucchini to guinea pigs, its serving size, and frequency.
 This is exactly what we are going to talk about in the following sections below.
 Let’s begin!

 Can Guinea Pigs Have Zucchini Every Day?

-Guinea pigs can eat zucchini every day, but we recommend to feed them zucchini 3 or 4 times per week.
-Zucchini has many health benefits for guinea pigs, a lot of vitamin C and antioxidants, but because of calcium and guinea pig’s sensitive digestive system, it’s better if you feed them zucchini only a few times per week.
-Also, there are many other vegetables and fruits that guinea pigs enjoy eating and also it’s important to provide them with diverse nutrition.
+However, because of calcium and guinea pig’s sensitive digestive system, it’s better if you feed them zucchini only a few times per week.
+Also, there are many other vegetables and fruits that guinea pigs enjoy eating.
+It’s important to provide them with diverse nutrition.

 How Much Zucchini Can Guinea Pigs Eat?

-You can slice zucchini in smaller pieces before giving it to guinea pigs and the most important thing is to wash zucchini thoroughly because of pesticides, they can be very harmful to guinea pig’s health.
+You can slice zucchini into smaller pieces before giving it to guinea pigs.
+More importantly, wash zucchini thoroughly.
+It may contain pesticides, which are extremely harmful to the health of guinea pigs.

 More Information About Guinea Pigs and Zucchini